Archive | why we ride RSS feed for this section

 We rode a little over 21 miles but it was almost effortless.
 We usually ride the same speed or at least with the same effort: putting our heads down (most of the ride) and pedaling hard.

-I know it’s best to vary your effort – to get stronger and faster – but I tend to forget that when I’m doing a training ride.
-And if I’m on certain routes (east and west training routes) I only know one speed.
-Besides, this time of year is all about base miles so I even have a reason to ride slower.
+I know it’s best to vary your effort to get stronger and faster but I tend to forget that when I’m doing a training ride.
+And if I am on certain routes (east and west training routes) I only know one speed.

 P1020425